TwilioQuest/twilioquest-open-source/levels/open_source/objectives/03_install_git/walkthrough.md

 ## Hack away!

 Follow the [official git installation instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-Once you've done that, run the following command in your terminal to ensure `git` is installed correctly.
+Once you've done that, you can run the following command in your terminal to ensure `git` is installed correctly.

 ```
 git --version